LinuxChristian/tilt2mqtt/README.md

 # Tilt2MQTT - Stream the Tilt Hydrometer to MQTT

-*Note* This package requires a MQTT server.
+**Note:** This package requires a MQTT server.
 To get one read [here](https://philhawthorne.com/setting-up-a-local-mosquitto-server-using-docker-for-mqtt-communication/).

-Wrapper for reading messages from Tilt hydrometer and sending them via MQTT
+Wrapper for reading messages from [Tilt wireless hydrometer](https://tilthydrometer.com/) and forwarding them to MQTT topics.

-This script listen for messages from the Tilt hydrometer via bluetooth.
-The devices act as a simple IBeacon sending the following two values,
+The device acts as a simple Bluetooth IBeacon sending the following two values,

  * major: Temperature in Farenheit
  * minor: Specific gravity

+The raw values read from the Tilt are uncalibrated and should be calibrated before use.
 The script works a follows,

- * Listen for Tilt devices filtered by the TILTS global variable
+ 1. Listen for local IBeacon devices
- * If found the callback is triggered
+ 2. If found the callback is triggered
   * Translate the UUID to a Tilt color
   * Extract and convert measurements from the device
   * Construct a JSON payload
   * Send payload to the MQTT server
- * Stop listening and sleep for X minutes before getting a new measurement
+ 3. Stop listening and sleep for X minutes before getting a new measurement

+This script has been tested on Linux.

 # How to run